george-thomas-v/jk-poc/README.md

 ```sh
 cp .env.example .env
 ```
 Modify the `.env` file with your database, Redis, and Kafka configurations.
+If you are planning to run the project entirely inside docker, refer to  `docker-compose.yml ` file in the root folder to get default ports and hosts.

 ### Using Docker (Recommended)
 Build and start the services: